MatthieuFra/jsPsychPDS/index.md

 [<b>[Code]</b>](https://github.com/MatthieuFra/jsPsychPDS/tree/main/demos-tasks/verbalization) [<b>[Demo]</b>](./demos-tasks/verbalization/experiment-demo.html)

+> Verbalization tasks can be used to explore qualitatively the perceptually-relevant attributes of sound-interactive events: do users focus on the characteristic of the sound signal, on the characteristic of the source or on more abstract symbolic contents associated with the sound event ?
+Verbalization can be free, or constrained.

-> TO ADD / NOT CURRENTLY AVAILABLE
+TO ADD / NOT CURRENTLY AVAILABLE

 <hr>